-If we can understand how willpower works, we can conquer many of our personal demons that prevent us from optimal success.
+If we can understand how willpower works, we can conquer many of the demons that prevent us from optimal success.
 We will train harder, eat healthier, and be calmer.
 We can unleash a powerful, disciplined fighter in us all.

 Fighters are notoriously disciplined, training 2-3 hours a day, following a careful diet, sacrificing social activities for the sake of a good night’s sleep.
 No fighter is perfect; we all have areas we would like to improve on.
 However, the world’s top fighters are inspiring because they have an enormous amount of willpower and discipline

-In the last ten years, scientists have made some interesting discoveries regarding human willpower.
-First it’s important to note that willpower is a mind-body response, which means that when we exert willpower, it affects our physical state and when our physical state is altered a certain way, it will change how we can use willpower.
+In the last ten years, scientists have made some exciting discoveries regarding human willpower.
+First, it’s important to note that willpower is a mind-body response, which means that when we exert willpower, it affects our physical state and when our physical state gets altered a certain way, it will change how we can use willpower.
 Willpower is an evolutionary characteristic we developed to help us ignore instinctive instant gratification and focus on long-term goals.
-Willpower has helped us become the educated, career focused society we are today -but where is gets interesting is in the details of how it works.
+Willpower has helped us become the educated, career-focused society we are today and where it gets interesting is in the details of how it works.

 One of the pioneers of willpower was psychologist Roy Baumeister he coined the term “ego-depletion” and studied willpower and self-regulation extensively.
-According to Baumesiter’s research when we use willpower there are changes in our nervous and cardiovascular system, but what is most interesting is exerting willpower fatigues the body by using up blood sugar.
+According to Baumeister’s research when we use willpower, there are changes in our nervous and cardiovascular system, but what is most interesting is exerting willpower fatigues the body by using up blood sugar.
 It takes real physical energy to exert willpower!
 So if willpower is a limited resource and since it needs glucose (blood sugar) to function optimally, if we are hungry or experiencing a sugar crash we have very limited willpower.
-If we are to exercise self-control in our lives, we must eat regular protein and fat based meals to keep blood sugar levels stable and also have a properly functioning metabolism.
+If we are to exercise self-control in our lives, we must eat balanced, regular meals containing protein, veggies, and healthy fats to keep blood sugar levels stable and our brains nourished.

 Baumeister also found that willpower has a limit.
 It works much the same way that muscular strength and endurance works.
 You have enough in your willpower “gas tank” to complete a few acts of restraint a day, but with each exertion, willpower strength decreases.
 Marketing and Communication researchers also found this knowledge useful – go figure!